CyberSource/cybersource-rest-client-php/README.md

 Download the applicable php_acpu dll version v5.1.22 from the official pecl site.
 But dll is missing on the pecl site for php v8.2
-Alternativly, you can refer to below stackoverflow link: https://stackoverflow.com/questions/75059436/missing-php-apcu-dll-for-php-8-2-apcu-5-1-22 And can download the php_apcu dll from below link: https://github.com/gnongsie/apcu/actions/runs/6096614635
+Alternativly, you can refer to below stackoverflow link: https://stackoverflow.com/questions/75059436/missing-php-apcu-dll-for-php-8-2-apcu-5-1-22 Or can download the php_apcu dll from below link: https://github.com/gnongsie/apcu/actions/runs/6096614635

 For Mac/Linux/Unix: